Silent Auction Pricing: The Ultimate How-To Guide

 Software tip: Use mobile bidding for auction guests to receive outbid notifications so they’ll feel motivated to increase their bids for higher-ticket, unique items.
 Or, conduct your entire silent auction online with silent auction software!

-In addition to informed silent auction pricing, make mobile bidding work for your next silent auction..
+Make mobile bidding work for your next silent auction

 How to set bid increments